webiny/commodo/packages/hooks/README.md

 Calls a hook or in other words, executes all registered hook callbacks.

 ##### `onHook(name: string, callback: Function)`
 Registers a callback for given hook.
+Useful when registering hooks inside of custom methods.